-- Check the job board categories match your industry.
+- Check the job board categories that match your industry.

-- Consider the cost of posting and balance that against your budget.
+- Balance the cost of posting against your budget.

-- Test out one job post using the cheapest job posting method.
+- Test out one job post using the cheapest posting method.

-- If candidate quality and quantity is good then continue posting.
+- If candidate quality and quantity are good, continue using the site.

 What are the largest job posting websites for employers?

-Indeed is currently the largest job board in the US followed by Glassdoor.
-The largest job board may not be the best one for your business.
-Niche roles and highly competitive roles are best posted on smaller niche job boards.
-The best site to post jobs for your business will constantly change so keep an eye on candidate quality and quantity.
+Indeed is currently the largest job board in the U.S. However, the largest job board may not be the best one for your business.
+Niche roles and highly competitive roles are best posted on smaller, niche job boards.
+The best site to post jobs for your business will constantly change, so keep an eye on candidate quality and quantity.

 Failing to promote job openings widely enough is the most common mistake businesses make when hiring.
-Only posting a job vacancy on your website or in your storefront window limits your available candidate pool to customers and staff referrals.
-Work out who the best job posting sites and job hiring sites are for your business and post your job there to see if you can hire outside your immediate network.
+Only posting a vacancy on your website or in your storefront window limits your available candidate pool.
+Work out who the best job posting sites and job hiring sites are for your business, and post your job there to promote them more widely.

 How do I find job listing websites that focus on my industry?

 Asking recent hires which job listing websites and job recruiting websites they visit is the best place to start.
-Indeed, Glassdoor, and Google for Jobs are all very large job posting sites with lots of candidates but the best website for job postings may actually be a small, local job board specific to your industry and location.
+Indeed and Google for Jobs are large job posting sites with a large pool of candidates, but the best website for job postings may actually be a small, local job board specific to your industry and location.

 Are the best job listing sites the most expensive ones?

-Often they are.
-There are thousands of websites to hire employees, job posting boards, job posting sites, and hiring websites for employers.
-The cost to post a single job can vary from nothing right up to $1,500.
-The best hiring websites are constantly competing with each other so to justify charging hundreds of dollars for one job post they really have to deliver great candidates quickly.
+Often, they are.
+There are thousands of job posting boards, job posting sites, and hiring websites for employers.
+The cost to post a single job can vary from nothing to $1,500.00 The best hiring websites are constantly competing, so to justify charging hundreds of dollars for one job post they really have to deliver great candidates quickly.

-Posting your job opening to online job sites is a great first step to getting the word out about your jobs.
-Also consider leveraging your existing employees and set up a proper employee referral system that rewards them for introducing people they know.
+Posting your job opening to online job sites is a great first step to getting the word out about your vacancies.
+Also consider leveraging your existing employees and setting up an employee referral system that rewards them for introducing people they know to your company.
 You may also want to check out these candidate sourcing tools.